FREELANCE WRITER, EDITOR, & LAYOUT/WEB/GRAPHIC DESIGNER

-For sixteen years Exotic Fauna has been my internet home.
+For sixteen years Exotic Fauna had been my primary internet home.
+It has now been supplanted by MJACOBI.com.
 With a four decade immersion in both herpetoculture and arachnoculture, I've had many projects along the way.
 When I created ExoticFauna.com in 2000 I was still publishing my World of Atheris site, which was a web monograph on the African vipers of the Atherini tribe (e.g., bush vipers).
 In 2005, I launched The Tarantula Bibliography.
 I wanted to catalog all of the world's tarantula species while providing much more than found at the World Spider Catalog.
 Whereas the WSC was updated three or four times a year, I strived to revise the TB every month and keep much more current on revisions and newly described species.
 I also wanted to provide bibliographic citations that incorporated society journals and hobby publications and created a compendium of references.
 After eleven years, I do not have the desire to continue the project.
 Recently the new World Spider Catalog became a much better database-driven website, and I direct you there to keep up on changes in theraphosid taxonomy.
 The Tarantula Bibliography is now gone like the World of Atheris.
 Many hours were put into these resources, but eventually the effort wasn't something I chose to maintain.

 TRAVEL & THE BTS